thefuzz25/thefuzz25.github.io/_posts/2025-10-09-one-poem-later.md

 > the tune slipping softly from her lips.
 > A silly little song —
 > foolish, human, and hers wholly.

+[^1]: Another thing that rose out of this so-called experiment — and arguably the more important one — was acknowledging the effort and planning that all artists pour into their work.
+It is more often than not the process that we hold dear and not the finished piece itself.